dopatendo/ILSAmerge/README.md

 ## Installation

-You can install the stable the development version of `ILSAmerge` using:
+You can install development version of `ILSAmerge` using:

 ``` r
 remotes::install_github("dopatendo/ILSAmerge")